Dangerous Love (novel): Book Three

 Omovo showers and Ifeyiwa finds him in the compound's bathroom to establish a meeting that day, she tells him that she is okay.
-He goes to work and fights to get a seat on the bus but is ejected at a different stop and he sees Okoro and catches up with him.
+He goes to work and fights for a seat on the bus but is ejected at a different stop and he sees Okoro and catches up with him.
 Okoro was partying the night before.
 Both Omovo and Okoro mention that they are sad that they are westernized after Omovo remarks that he doesn't know traditional dance.
-Omovo then makes it back on the bus to get to work.
+Omovo then reenters the bus to go to work.

-At work, Omovo is made fun of because he was very late.
-The manager yells at Omovo and Omovo gets a customer that is with a big business and tries to bribe Omovo and Omovo does not accept the bribe.
+At work, Omovo is ridiculed for tardiness.
+The manager yells at Omovo.
+Omovo has a customer from a big business who tries to bribe Omovo.
+Omovo does not accept the bribe.

 Joe, from the accounting department at work, tells Omovo to take the bribes because that's how business works.
-Omovo gets sent to the managers office and gets a lecture about helping customers.
+Omovo is sent to the manager's office and is lectured about helping customers.
 During break Omovo meditates and begins to have clear visions of what he should paint next.
 The manager's nephew comes in and is asking for a job.

 Omovo goes home and takes a nap, and his father wakes him up and has been drinking.
 He asks Omovo for some money to pay the rent.

 After waking up, Omovo thinks of his brothers and the complexities of art.
 He wants to paint but doesn't because he doesn't seem to have a clear vision of what to paint.
 He leaves to go wait for Ifeyiwa's sign to meet.

 Omovo waits for Ifeyiwa and is distracted by Tuwo.
 He eventually finds and follows her to a room that is far away that her friend let her borrow.
 They talk about how the local conflict in her hometown has increased.
 They kiss and make love until Ifeyiwa's husband knocks on the door and says that he saw them walk inside.
 They wait in silence until he leaves and they escape.

 Omovo walks back alone and follows the sound of a cry to find a woman leaving her baby in the forest.
 He chases her and hears her story of her husband dying.
 She is convinced to keep her baby and she goes back to find that it was deformed and dead.
 The "night soil" workers walked through the town and one was made fun of for his walk by children in the compound so he drops his bucket in front of the house.
 It smells so horribly that the whole compound begs and bargains for him to take it away.
 Omovo on his walk finds a building that is full of art and a man comes and asks if he would like to attend the initiation of an unknown group, Omovo refuses and is forced to leave.